The Suitcase (Mad Men): Plot

 Over dinner, and later drinks, the two intimately discuss their lives.
 They learn that they both saw their fathers die in front of them when they were young, and Don admits he never knew his mother.
 Peggy tells Don that people in the office believe she slept with him to get her job.
 She also divulges that her mother believes he fathered her baby owing to Don's visiting Peggy in the hospital shortly after the child was born.
 Don asks if she knows who the father was.
 Peggy replies, "Of course" but does not reveal that it was Pete Campbell or what happened to the baby.
 They listen to Cassius Clay's quick victory in the boxing match.

 When they return to the office, Duck Phillips shows up after trying to call Peggy to discuss his new business.
 He is drunk, and as Peggy leads Duck out, Don sees them.
 Duck tells a shocked Don he and Peggy were in love, but ultimately she is "just another whore".
 Don drunkenly swings at Duck, who overpowers him.
 Peggy gets rid of Duck, and admits to Don that she and Duck had an affair.
 He tells Peggy she doesn't owe him an explanation and asks for another drink.

 Don intends to finally call Stephanie back, but instead falls asleep in Peggy's lap.
 He awakes in the middle of the night with Peggy asleep beside him, and sees a vision of Anna smiling with a suitcase.
-The next morning, he calls Stephanie and receives the news he was expecting: that Anna passed away.
+The next morning, he calls Stephanie and receives the news he was expecting: that Anna died.
 He breaks down sobbing in front of Peggy, referring to Anna as the only person who really knew him.
 Peggy responds that "that's not true."

-Peggy curls up in her office to go back asleep and is woken up by the rest of the staff in the morning.
+Peggy curls up in her office to go back asleep and is woken up by Joey, Stan and Danny in the morning.
 She goes to Don's office to find that he has developed an idea for the suitcase campaign based on the Ali vs. Liston knock-out photo.
 Peggy is skeptical about his idea, but then reassures him that it is good.
 Don takes her hand in his for a moment, and the two exchange looks before she leaves.
-The episode ends with Simon and Garfunkel's "Bleeker Street" playing as the Sterling Cooper Draper Pryce office begins its day.
+The episode ends with Simon and Garfunkel's "Bleecker Street" playing as the Sterling Cooper Draper Pryce office begins its day.